 Just like a car, a more expensive knife is easier to handle and more comfortable to use for long periods than a cheap one.

 All knives are sharp when they are new, but the more you spend on your knife the longer the sharpness will last.
-There’s no such thing as a knife that stays sharp forever, but you will find that better quality chef’s knives are much easier and less hassle to sharpen than cheaper ones.
-(We'll do a blog soon about the different ways to keep your knives sharp and it tip top condition.)
+There is no such thing as a knife that stays sharp forever, but you will find that better quality chef’s knives are much easier and less hassle to sharpen than cheaper ones.

 How a knife is made